-Impact Level of Significance before Mitigation Mitigation Measure Level of Significance after Mitigation 3.3 Air Quality Impact AQ-1: Generate construction-related emissions in excess of SJVAPCD thresholds Significant (individual and No mitigation available Significant and unavoidable Impact AQ-2: Generate on-road mobile source criteria pollutant emissions in excess of SJVAPCD thresholds Less than significant ı ı Impact AQ-3: Expose sensitive receptors to substantial concentrations of carbon monoxide Less than significant I s Impact AQ-4: Expose sensitive receptors to substantial pollutant concentrations Less than significant 1 ı Impact AQ-5: Expose sensitive receptors to substantial odors Less than significant ı ı 3.4 Biological Resources Impact BIO-1: Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service Less than significant 1 I Impact BIO-2: Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service Less than significant 1 ı Impact BIO-3: Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marshes, vernal pools, coastal wetlands, etc.) or waters of the State through direct removal, filling, hydrological interruption, or other means Less than significant I 1 Impact BIO-4: Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory (wildlife corridors, or impede the use of native wildlife nursery sites Significant (individual and cumulative) No mitigation available Significant and unavoidable
+Impact Level of Significance before Mitigation Mitigation Measure Level of Significance after Mitigation 3.3 Air Quality Impact AQ-1: Generate construction-related emissions in excess of SJVAPCD thresholds Significant (individual and cumulative) No mitigation available Significant and unavoidable lem:lem:lem:lem:lem:lem:lem:lem:lem:lem: Less than significant - - Impact AQ-3: Expose sensitive receptors to substantial concentrations of carbon monoxide Less than significant - - Impact AQ-4: Expose sensitive receptors to substantial pollutant concentrations Less than significant - - Impact AQ-5: Expose sensitive receptors to substantial odors Less than significant - - 3.4 Biological Resources Impact BIO-1: Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service significant - - Impact BIO-2: Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service - - Impact BIO-3: Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marshes, vernal pools, coastal wetlands, etc.) or waters of the State through direct removal, filling, hydrological interruption, or other means significant - - Impact BIO-4: Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites Significant (individual and cumulative) No mitigation available Significant and unavoidable